6 Best Ghost Alternatives in 2023

 Medium is available at no cost.
 Blogging and making money are completely free.
 If you want to read on Medium, you must pay $5 per month, with a portion of the proceeds going to the authors whose articles you read.
 The cost of Ghost(Pro) is high.
 It may cost $348 per year, but it may be more affordable and profitable in the long run.
 Medium is a writing-focused social networking website.
 If you're a fresh writer, but you've written a masterpiece that may earn you hundreds of dollars, it may take some time to get traction on Ghost.
 But with Medium getting traction is easy.

 Medium has two subscription options.
 One is a $5/month membership that allows you to read an infinite number of articles on the platform.
-And the other one is a $5/month membership that allows you to read an unlimited number of articles on Medium.
+The other one is a $5/month membership that allows you to read an unlimited number of articles on Medium.
 The Medium Partner Program may be able to assist you in earning money through writing.
 You earn money when someone who is a Medium member reads your Metered Paywall piece.
 A portion of the $5 goes to the writers, while the rest goes to the Medium Company.

 Writing and maintaining a Ghost(Pro) Blog is similar to writing and maintaining any other blog.
 But building a blog and getting ranked on Google takes time.
 Now, having a blog hosted on Ghost means you get all of the SEO tools, but it will take some time for Google to trust your blog.
 As SEO is great and easy in Medium compared to Ghost, if you do SEO correctly, you can publish an article on Medium and have it ranked on the first page of Google in a matter of days.